Kashawn-Brown/MicroFlix/modules/movie-service/README.md

 The `tmdb_id` field lets the service link local movies to TMDb data.
 It is currently nullable so I can create local-only movies as well as TMDb-backed ones.

+In later migrations I also added:

+- A `genres` table – stores distinct genre names (e.g. "Action", "Comedy", "Sci-Fi").
+- A `movie_genres` join table – links movies to genres using `(movie_id, genre_id)` with a uniqueness constraint so the same genre isn’t duplicated for a movie.
+- Two extra columns on `movies`:
+  - `poster_path` – path to the movie poster image from TMDb (when available).
+  - `backdrop_path` – path to the backdrop image from TMDb (when available).

+These are all internal to movie-service and are exposed to clients as simple string fields and a `List<String> genres` on the `MovieResponse` DTO.

 ---

 ## How I start the stack